-Early detection allows you to take preventative measures to slow the progression of dementia or seek treatment options for cognitive impairment.
-You’ll have access to a network of healthcare professionals and a wealth of information, treatment and support.
-A diagnosis may also provide a sense of relief to you and your loved ones.
+When you receive an early diagnosis for dementia, you can take preventative measures to slow the progression or seek treatment options for cognitive impairment.
+You can access a network of resources like healthcare professionals and a wealth of information, treatment options, and support.

 Early Signs of Dementia